I only understand a problem when I find a way to teach it.

 • Why I teach

-Intellectually speaking, a teaching plan helps me gain a better understanding of a subject.
-Teaching becomes, to a large extent, a byproduct of my need to understand.
-I would prepare a teaching plan even if I were far from classrooms and students.
-I can imagine Beethoven writing a string quartet even if he had no hope of ever playing it (not that I’m comparing myself to Beethoven, of course).
+Teaching arises from my need to understand.
+I would prepare a teaching plan even if I were far from classrooms, because a teaching plan helps me understand a subject.
+I can imagine Beethoven writing a string quartet even without any hope of hearing it performed (not that I’m comparing myself to Beethoven).

-Personally, experiencing the students’ reactions—and engaging with them in a discussion that I’ve framed and they often reframe—is both invigorating and humbling.
-The learning process becomes a two-way road.
-I have an opportunity to contribute to the students’ growth, and perhaps even to influence their worldview, but I also learn new perspectives that force me to reexamine key ideas and assumptions.
+Engaging with students in a discussion that I’ve framed—and they often reframe—is both invigorating and humbling.
+Learning becomes a two-way road.
+I may help students grow, perhaps even shape how they see the world, but I also encounter perspectives that prompt me to reconsider key ideas and assumptions.

-An activity triggered by my urge to understand becomes a collective learning enterprise that I lead but do not rule.
+What begins as a private urge to understand becomes a collective enterprise: one I guide, but do not rule.